| CAMELot sample session

 Figure 2:

-Successful Compilation Pop-Up Window
+Successful Compilation Pop-Up Window The Build operation generates

 a Unix executable file for CA execution.
 In order to build a file the